ilkka/gtgcrawler/README.md

 ## Results

-This is still far removed from actual science, but there seems to be a correlation between the number of overall published games and the number of GtG puzzle answers for a given year.
+This is still far removed from actual science, but there seems to be a correlation between the number of overall published games (green line) and the number of GtG puzzle answers (blue bars) for a given year.
 That makes me conclude that there is no significant bias towards more recent games in GtG.

 ![graph showing the distribution of GtG answers vs published games per year](docs/files/visualization.png)